nlsynth/karuta/docs/usersguide.rst

      // Does interesting computation.
    }

-You can get synthesizable Verilog file with --compile flag.
+Karuta generates synthesizable Verilog file, if --compile flag is specified.

 .. code-block:: none